 Did you know that Google has advanced search capabilities?
 By adding just a few simple characters to your query, you can open up a whole new world of possibility in your search results.

-In this article, we’ll go over some basic and advanced search operators that can help you with your Internet marketing efforts.
+We’ll go over some basic and advanced Google search operators that can help you with your Internet marketing efforts.

 Example: site: not Site: